sundeepbassi/The-Wellbeing-Retreat/README.md

  **Features Left to Implement**

 I am thinking it would be good to have a section for teachers in the future.
+Whereby teachers could have an information page about themselves and contact information.

 There could also be a place to list a timetable of classes.